 Action E.5.b Enforce the existing ordinance requiring all home and business owners to display E911 locatable address numbers either on the building, if visible from the road, or at the entrance to their properties.

-Objective E.6 Maintain the professional staff and keep technology up to date in each town department for the most effective and efficient delivery of services to the residents.
+Objective E.6 Maintain the professional staff in an economical way and keep technology up to date in each town department for the most effective and efficient delivery of services to the residents.

 Action E.6.a Provide technical support to all departments through network servers and equipment replacement programs.